A construction of derived equivalent pairs of symmetric algebras: Examples

 \section{Examples}

 One nice feature of Theorem 5.2 is that it can be applied to {\it any} complexes of projectives over {\it any} symmetric algebra.
-In fact we will see here that even starting from a relatively simple algebra $A$, we are able to produce many interesting examples of derived equivalent symmetric algebras, generalizing some known families.
+In fact we will see here that even starting from relatively simple local, commutative algebras $A$, we are able to produce many interesting examples of derived equivalent symmetric algebras, generalizing some known families.
+In particular, the derived equivalences in Examples 1 and 2 with $m\neq 1, n-1$ appear to be new.

 {\bf Example 1.} Let $A = k[x]/(x^n)$ for some $n \geq 2$, and set $T = T(m) = \ul{A} \oplus [A \stackrel{x^m}{\longrightarrow} \ul{A}] \in K^b(\proj A)$ for any $m$ with $1 \leq m < n$.
 We consider the following maps between the summands of $T$ in $\add_{\tK}(T)$.